RecoveryAPP/hispanictheater/pages/about.md

   <br><i>6.
 Who supports use:</i>
   <p>
   </p>
-<br>The digital collection is supported by the [US Latino Digital Humanities Center/Recovering the US Hispanic Literary Heritage Program](https://artepublicopress.com/digital-humanities/).
+<br>The digital collection is supported by the <a href="https://artepublicopress.com/digital-humanities/">US Latino Digital Humanities Center/Recovering the US Hispanic Literary Heritage Program</a>.
 <p>
   </p>
 <br>The Nicolás Kanellos Hispanic Theater Collection is housed at the [University of Houston Libraries Special Collections](https://findingaids.lib.uh.edu/repositories/2/resources/482).
 The collection consists of 9 boxes of manuscripts, printed materials, photographs and publications related to Hispanic theater dating from 1972 to 2015.
 The collection includes materials collected by Dr. Kanellos as well as documentation of his 1985 exhibit "Two Centuries of Hispanic Theatre in the United States."